 Year of Call: 2012

-Tony joined Central Chambers in April 2018 following an offer to undertake common law pupillage and began his second-six (practising six) on 9th October 2018, specialising in criminal law under the supervision of Benjamin Knight.
+Tony joined Central Chambers in April 2018 following an offer to undertake common law pupillage and is currently completing his second six, specialising in criminal law under the supervision of Benjamin Knight.

 Tony therefore brings a wealth of experience with him to the Bar in fields including crime, contract, commercial, housing (including rent & mortgage possession), insolvency, personal injury, regulatory & professional discipline, welfare benefits, enforcement proceedings, and costs.